coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 * There are a couple of ways to enter CLI commands from VSC
   * Use Ctrl+P to type in commands one at a time
   * From the Git Elipsis, Select Show Git Output then click on the terminal tab.
 This produces what appears to be a cmd window.
+* From the Welcome/Get Started page, clone a repository.

 ## Viewing differences
 * At any time there is a saved file, that is different than the commited file, it is possible to view the differences by selecting the Changes View icon in the upper right.